NIEHS/SmartScope/docs/source/latest_changes.rst

 Minor changes
 ~~~~~~~~~~~~~

+- Added notification for commands that are currently issued to the backend and waiting for response.
 - Added a link to submit issues on gihub in the navbar
 - Now using an updated version of the SerialEM python module to access new commands
 - Frames default name is now automatically set to `date_gridname_???.tif`